bertholdm/isfdb3-calibre/README.md

   To avoid large title lists for short or generic titles ("Stars") with the default "contains" search, the search is switched to "exact match", if the first character in the title field is an equal sign ("=").

 Version History:
+Version 1.4.3 09-07-2025
+- Regex for series index search in notes enhanced.
+- If series name is given, but no volume and/or issue at all, series index is constructed with the publication date (year,month).
 Version 1.4.2 05-29-2025
 - Downloaded metadata sets the series but not the number within the series, if the series number is only given in Notes ("Notes: Vol. 17, No. 5" or "Vol. 4, No. 3.
 Issue 22").
 Thanks to Ross Presser (rpresser).